Tempodrom: History

 In 2001, a permanent venue was finally constructed on the site of the old Anhalter Bahnhof, whose war-damaged ruins had been demolished in 1960.
 While a small section of the old station façade was retained (and is still standing), the entire train shed was removed, leaving a large open area.
 The new Tempodrom was erected in the center of this area, with a playing field lying between it and the façade remnant, and a wooded area extending in the other direction towards the Landwehr Canal.
 The firm of von Gerkan, Marg und Partner (GMP) was retained to design the new building.
 The basic floor plan is square, accommodating three performance spaces as well as a bistro and various offices and restrooms, underneath a wooden-floored terrace which hosts a beer garden in season.
-The two arenas are both circular, with the larger, centrally located space covered by a 37 m steel and concrete panel roof intended to echo the form of the tents of the original site.
+The two arenas are both circular, with the larger, centrally-located space covered by a 37 m steel-and-concrete-panel roof intended to echo the form of the tents of the original site.
 This space can accommodate 3,500 patrons; the smaller arena seats 400.
-The third space is the "Liquidrom", a thermal bath/spa establishment featuring a 43 ft diameter salt water bath fitted with underwater speakers to provide a multi-sensory spa experience, three saunas at temperatures of 55, 80 and 90 degrees Celsius, a steam bath room along with various massage services.
+The third space is the "Liquidrom", a thermal bath/spa establishment featuring a 43 ft saltwater bath fitted with underwater speakers to provide a multi-sensory spa experience, three saunas at temperatures of 55, 80 and 90 degC, a steam bath room, and with various massage services.
 The 135000 sqfoot building was completed in 2001 at a cost of nearly $36 million, over twice the original budget.
 Scandal over the overruns led to the resignation of State Senator Peter Strieder, who was in charge of the Urban Development department.

 The Tempodrom corporation went into bankruptcy in 2005 and was operated by a receiver, with Moessinger retiring as director.
 She and former Director Norbert Waehl were tried for embezzlement but were acquitted in 2008.
 The Tempodrom is now operated by the Bremer KPS Group, who took over in April 2010 in the face of a foreclosure threat by Landesbank Berlin.

 Tempodrom continues in operation and hosts a wide variety of events.